- Faculty & Staff Resources

 The Right of Fair and Equal Evaluation of Students

 The assessment of the quality of a student's academic performance is one of the major professional responsibilities of university faculty members and is solely and properly their responsibility.
-It is essential for the standards of the academic program at Saint Louis University and the integrity of the degrees conferred by this university that the professional judgements of faculty members not be subject to pressures or other interference from any source.
+It is essential for the standards of the academic program at Saint Louis University and the integrity of the degrees conferred by this university that the professional judgments of faculty members not be subject to pressures or other interference from any source.

 It is necessary, however, that any semester grade be based on evidence of the student's performance in a course, that the student have access to the evidence, that the instructor be willing to explain the basis upon which the grade was determined, and that a grade be determined in accordance with announced guidelines.
 These guidelines should be announced sometime during the first one-fourth of the term.